 Bolognese sausage rolls

 Everybody loves a sausage roll.
 They make the perfect light lunch, or even just a snack if you're feeling peckish.
 Make them with homemade pastry and fill them with leftover homemade bolognese, or just use shop-bought pastry if you have some in your freezer.

 And last, but by no means least, here is my recipe for a quick and easy quiche made with leftover chicken.
 To be honest, it's more of a pie than a quiche, but as long as it tastes good it doesn't really matter what you call it 🙂

-This is delicious served either hot or cold.
+This is delicious andd can be served either hot or cold.
 Serve it with a bowl of creamy mashed potatoes and a side dish of peas for a simple easy supper.

 Well, there you have it, 7 easy ways to use up your leftovers.
 Which is your favourite I wonder.
 Let me know in the comments below.
 And if you have ideas for using leftover I'd love to hear what they are.